Rail transport in Iran: Network and corridors

 The railway network converges on Tehran.
 The Iranian cities of Isfahan and Shiraz were linked to Tehran in 2009.
 Further extension of this line to Bushehr and Bandar Abbas is planned.
 Furthermore, the construction of Chabahar-Zahedan-Mashhad railway, extending from southeast to northeast of the country to the length of 1,350 kilometers, started in 2010 with 3 billion euro credit.
 The western railway extension links to Turkey at the Rāzī–Kapıköy border.
 There is a northern connection to Azerbaijan, the Caucasus, and Russia has a bogie-changing station at the border at Jolfa.
 The southern routes connect Tehran to the Persian Gulf ports of Bandar Imam and Bandar Abbas.
 A line to the Caspian Sea ends at the terminal of Amir Abad and at Bandar Torkaman, and is part of a north–south corridor to Russia and Scandinavia.
 The north-east corridor connects Mashhad and continues further to the bogie-changing station at Sarakhs.
 For the landlocked countries of Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, and Kazakhstan this line provides access to the sea.
 A recent connection from Mashhad to Bafq has significantly shortened access to the port city of Bandar Abbas.
-Tehran-Mashhad with a length of 900 kilometers, Tehran-Qom-Esfahan with a length of 410 kilometers (under construction), Qazvin-Rasht-Anzali-Astara with a length of 370 kilometers; will all be built with help from China at a cost of $12 billion.
-In total, Iran has signed a number of contracts with China for the development of 5,000 kilometres of railway lines.
+Tehran-Mashhad with a length of 900 km, Tehran-Qom-Esfahan with a length of 410 km (under construction), Qazvin-Rasht-Anzali-Astara with a length of 370 km; will all be built with help from China at a cost of $12 billion.
+In total, Iran has signed a number of contracts with China for the development of 5,000 km of railway lines.